Poetic Rowing

 —anonymous rower One of us

-The first stroke jerks your back like a curse you begged for.
-And with the snap—There goes pride.
+The first stroke cracks your spine like a curse you begged for.
+And with the snap— there goes pride.

-5!
-We’re in deep kimchi and the cox just found another gear.
+Five.
+We’re in the goddamn trenches— and the cox just found another gear.

 —anonymous rower One of us